niplav/site/range_and_forecasting_accuracy.md

 Instead, I want to use functions that for positive values of `x` don't produce out-of-bounds errors (they at least return valid Brier scores).

-I furthermore make some additional assumptions/desiderata about the the function `$r$` to fit to the data:
+I furthermore make some additional assumptions/desiderata about the function `$r$` to fit to the data:

 1. For `$x \ge 0$`, it returns values in `$[0, 0.25]$`